atanvarno69/mass-effect-d6/characters/creation.md

 **Species characteristics** are unusual talents and abilities that you get, those are defined by the species you choose to play.
 These may alter the character creation rules presented here, or provide modifiers or other effects in game.

-The **derived stats** are very important and are influenced by your attributes, skills and unique race abilities.
+The **derived stats** are very important and are influenced by your attributes, skills and unique species characteristics.
 Round down all multiplications and divisions to an integer value.

 ### Move